huahua1018/NYCU_CV2025_FinalProject/README.md

 ## Introduction

-For our final project, we participated in the [Sartorius - Cell Instance Segmentation Kaggle competition](https://www.kaggle.com/competitions/sartorius-cell-instance-segmentation/overview), which focuses on segmenting SH-SY5Y microscope images.
+For our final project, we participated in the [Sartorius - Cell Instance Segmentation Kaggle competition](https://www.kaggle.com/competitions/sartorius-cell-instance-segmentation/overview), which focuses on segmenting neuronal cells in microscopy images.
 The evaluation metric used in the competition is mean Average Precision (mAP).
 In our project, we primarily used **Cellpose-SAM**, the latest version of Cellpose, and integrated techniques such as **ensemble learning, Test-Time Augmentation (TTA)**, and **Weighted Mask Fusion (WMF)** to improve the final mAP score.

 ## Setup and Preparation Process
 ### Step 1 : Environment Setup